the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-motivation.md

 ## Techniques

-We offer two types of coworking calls: 1-hour short daily calls to work on ongoing projects in the community, and the bimonthly Collaboration Cafes (2-hours) that offers a mix of community discussion and quiet working slots.
+We offer two types of coworking calls: 1-hour short calls every week to work on ongoing projects in the community, and 2-hour long bimonthly Collaboration Cafes that offers a mix of community discussion and quiet working slots.
 We encourage our members to attend for as long during these designated hours as their schedule allows, even if they can't be present during the entire call.

 These calls use a combination of two techniques: